-How Asynchronous Python Outperforms Traditional Python
+Asynchronous vs. Traditional Python

 Python was developed in the 1980s and officially released in 1991.
 Since then, it has become a vital tool for developers and companies that use it to create applications, websites, software, and more.
 In 2015, however, a new Python feature was released that changed how individuals execute code forever.
 We're talking about asynchronous Python.

-So, what's the difference between basic Python and asynchronous Python?
+So, what's the difference between basic Python and async Python?
 Fundamentally, both are capable of doing the same thing.
 The difference lies in how they handle operations, concurrency, and resource limitations.
 In this blog, we will discuss these differences to determine when asynchronous Python should be used.

 Input/output (I/O) operations refer to communication between a computer and the outside world, including other users, devices, and networks.
 In traditional Python, these operations are blocking by default.
 This means that whenever a function is called, program execution stops until the I/O operation is complete.